 We encourage parents interested in enrolling their son or daughter at Buckley to come to the school for a tour or to attend an open house.
-You can arrange this by calling the Admissions Office at 516.627.1910 or by Emailing us through our Contact Us web page.
+You can arrange this by calling the Admissions Office at 516.627.1910 or by filling out an inquiry form through our Contact Us web page.
 Admission to Nursery through Grade Seven requires the process described below.
-Parents interested in our Toddler Program for 2 1/2-year-olds may register their child for two, three, or five days a week.
-Apply online or download and print a registation form.
+Parents interested in our Toddler Program for 2 1/2-year-olds may register their child for two, three, or five days a week by filling out the registration form.

 • Parents submit an application for each child for Nursery through Grade Seven.
 Apply online or download and print an application.

 • Parents must also submit a Records Release Form in order to request student records and a school recommendation.

 • The Admissions Office schedules a parent interview, prospective student testing, and a classroom visit.

 • The Admission Committee reviews each application and notifies parents of the decision.

 Local school districts in Nassau County within a 15-mile radius provide transportation to Buckley Country Day School if a child is at least five years old.
 Some districts also require that a child be in Kindergarten.
 Parents must apply to the transportation office of their own district by April 1st for the following school year.
 Please check with your district for specific guidelines.
 For children from neighboring Queens communities, Buckley assists families by arranging private transportation where available.

 Buckley offers financial aid based on demonstrated need.
 Requests for assistance do not affect admissions decisions or a current student’s place in the school community.
 All financial information is held in the strictest confidence.

 To apply for financial assistance for the 2014-2015 school year, please click here.